vmware/terraform-vsphere-avi-alb-deployment-vsphere/README.md

 During the creation of the Controller instance the following initialization steps are performed:
 * Change default password to user specified password
 * Copy Ansible playbook to controller using the assigned IP Address
-* Run Ansible playbook to configure initial settings and vSphere Full Access Cloud
+* Run Ansible playbook to configure initial settings and vCenter or NSX Full Access Cloud

 Optionally the following Avi configurations can be created:
 * Avi IPAM Profile (configure_ipam_profile variable)